 A yearly parent orientation is required for each family enrolled in the program.
-Parent orientation provides parents with important information in regards to the program and policies of MSU CDP, along with site specific information.
+Parent orientation provides parents with important information regarding the program and policies of MSU CDP, along with site specific information.
 Written notice will be given to all enrolled families if there should be any changes in the program's services and/or policies during the program year.

 A yearly, site-specific parent calendar is provided to all families which indicates any days your site is closed.
 Contact information for each site is also listed on the calendar.
-If there are any changes to the calendar, you will be informed via a note placed in your child's mailbox or posted on the door of the site.
+If there are any changes to the calendar, you will be informed via a note placed in your child's mailbox, posted on the door of the site or on our MSU CDP Facebook page.
 Watch your child's classroom newsletter and monthly Parent Link for updates as well.